ee-leaf

 A raised bed, by definition, is a garden bed that is built up instead of down, into a position that solves all manner of gardening challenges.
 You can create raised beds simply by heaping soil up into a pile, or by using boxes to enclose and contain garden soil.
 Garden boxes are often synonymous with raised beds because some retaining wall or material almost always has to be used in order to maintain the integrity of the bed over time.

 However you define them, raised garden beds offer benefits to all types of gardeners.
-Here are just 10 of the many reasons to use raised beds:
+Why are raised garden beds better?
+Here are just 10 of the many reasons you might consider using them:

 1. No tilling is better for the soil